Netlify DNS domain support

 Netlify offers the option to handle DNS management for you.
 This enables advanced subdomain automation and deployment features, and ensures that your site uses our CDN for the apex domain as well as subdomains like www.

-If you use another service to manage your DNS, refer to our configure external DNS doc instead.
+If you use another service to manage your DNS, refer to our configure external DNS doc to learn how to point your domain to Netlify.

 # Netlify DNS domain support